 What is Ibuprofen?

-The major difference between the two medications is ibuprofen acts as an anti-inflammatory drug, which means it reduces inflammation and swelling.
-However, ibuprofen also offers other benefits.
+Unlike acetaminophen, ibuprofen acts as an anti-inflammatory drug, which means it reduces inflammation and swelling.
+However, it also offers other benefits.

 “Ibuprofen is a non-steroid, anti-inflammatory.
-In other words, it works on reducing inflammation and pain in the body, and it can also be used as a fever reducer,” Reeder says.
+In other words, it reduces inflammation and pain in the body, and it can also be used as a fever reducer,” Reeder says.

 Some common brand names of ibuprofen include Advil and Motrin.